Travel guide

 Step 3: Install the eSIM profile.
 Open your phone's camera app (or the QR scan option in SIM settings) and scan the QR code you received.
 The profile will download in seconds.
 Do this before leaving home, when you still have WiFi available.

 The Tokyo subway and Shinkansen are perfect for activating your eSIM on the go.
-As mentioned before, Japanese public transport has enviable mobile coverage.
+As mentioned earlier, Japanese public transport has enviable mobile coverage.
 If you arrive at Narita or Haneda airport, you can activate your eSIM during the train journey to central Tokyo.
 The Narita Express takes about 60 minutes, more than enough time for the eSIM to register and work perfectly.

-WiFi in hotels and accommodations is generally good in Japan, especially in hotel chains.
+WiFi in hotels and accommodation is generally good in Japan, especially in hotel chains.
 You can take advantage of the night to make heavy downloads (maps, offline content) and save your mobile data for the day.
 Ryokans (traditional inns) also usually have WiFi, although sometimes slower.

 Do I need an eSIM to travel to Japan?